 In linguistic departments of world-renowned universities, ongoing research was done to determine the biological and psychological traits of users based on what they type.
 At TypingDNA, a nonlinguistic approach is used.
 TypingDNA’s algorithms are trained to analyze the dwell (key 1 down to key 1 up) and seek times (key 1 down to key 2 down), somehow similar to flight times (key 1 up to key 2 down) of the keys pressed by users as well as mobile sensory data on smartphones.
 However, it’s important to note that the typed content (standard use) is not analyzed, stored, or used.

 How we type is unique to who we are

 The use of keystroke dynamics as a security measure may not be new, but recent technological developments have brought about some unique security benefits to this identification and verification method.

 Keystroke dynamics can run into two modes: identification and verification.
 To be specific, the one-to-many mode aims to identify a user based on the previously collected data and profiles of all users.
-A pattern is matched against known templates to yield a score revealing the similarity between the pattern and the template.
-For ethical, security, and privacy reasons, this model shouldn’t be an option for anyone on the Internet.
+A pattern is matched against known patterns/samples/templates to yield a score revealing the similarity between the new pattern and the old patterns.

 At TypingDNA, we use the one-to-one mode to verify the user’s identity.
 The pattern is verified only by comparison with the user’s individual templates.
 The implementation flow will include an enrollment phase followed by the authentication of a user.
 We emphasize that typing patterns are at the core of TypingDNA’s ability to capture a person’s typing behavior.
 The process of capturing the typing biometric traits determines the quality and accuracy of the pattern recognition technology.
 Even so, just two enrollments are enough to create a user’s profile.